vuw-research-computing/raapoi-docs/docs/training.md

 python neural_style/neural_style.py eval --content-image images/content-images/Octopus_vulgaris_02.JPG  --model saved_models/mosaic.pth --output-image ./test1.jpg --cuda 0
 ```

-Submit the job onto the parallel partition, targeting intel nodes (which are currently our newest processesors) and the job would complete in less than 3 minutes with the same resources required.

 You can check how long the job took to run with ```vuw-job-history```.
 The last lines are your last run job, in my case:

 ```bash